Min Kwon

-Min Kwon (born Kwon, Min-Kyung) is a Korean-American pianist and professor of piano at the Mason Gross School of the Arts at Rutgers University.
+Min Kwon (born Kwon Min-kyung) is a Korean-American pianist and professor of piano at the Mason Gross School of the Arts at Rutgers University.

 Early life and education

-Kwon began playing the piano at the age of three under the tutelage of her mother, who ran a music school out of her home.
-She also studied violin, cello, and choral singing, but in sixth grade she decided to focus fully on piano.
-She received the Music Award from the Korean Department of Education at the age of 12 and made her debut as piano soloist with the Korean Symphony in Mendelssohn's Concerto No. 1, and performing Saint-Saëns Concerto No. 2 with the Seoul Philharmonic.
+Kwon began playing the piano at the age of 3, under the tutelage of her mother who ran a music school out of her home.
+She also studied violin, cello, and choral singing.
+In the sixth grade Kwon decided to focus fully on piano.

-Her family immigrated to Closter, New Jersey when she was 14.
-There, she received a full scholarship to study at the Curtis Institute of Music in Philadelphia, and made her North American debut with the Philadelphia Orchestra at the age of 16, performing the Prokofiev Concerto No. 3.
-While at Curtis, she studied with Eleanor Sokoloff and Leon Fleisher, and participated in the master classes of such artists as Richard Goode and Murray Perahia.
+Kwon's family immigrated to Closter, New Jersey when she was 14 years old.
+There, she received a full scholarship to study at the Curtis Institute of Music in Philadelphia, and she made her North American debut with the Philadelphia Orchestra at the age of 16.

-After earning her Bachelor of Music degree at the age of 19, Kwon continued her studies at The Juilliard School with Martin Canin.
+After earning her Bachelor of Music Degree at the age of 19, Kwon continued her studies at The Juilliard School with Martin Canin.
 She received MM and DMA degrees from Juilliard, and completed post-doctoral studies at the University of Mozarteum in Austria with Hanz Leygraf.

 Career

-Kwon and her sister Yoon modeled for a Pantene shampoo TV commercial in 2001.

-She has written articles in Korean music publications, most notably Piano Music, in which she interviewed such pianists as Kristjan Zimmerman, Yevgeny Kissin, Leif Ove Andsnes, Mitsuko Uchida, Murray Perhaia, and Pierre Laurent Aimard.